 At SENDAT we take child protection and safeguarding very seriously.
 All our school staff including senior leaders, teachers, support staff, office staff, catering, play leaders, cleaning staff and office staff, undertake Child Protection/Safeguarding training which is renewed every 3 years.
 We also have regular supply staff who have undertaken training with us.
 Our Directors and LAB representatives attend child protection/safeguarding.
 Prevent Duty training is part of the ongoing safeguarding training for all staff, raising awareness of signs and indicators of radicalisation and how and when to report concerns to the Channel programme.
-The Headteacher, other senior staff and some directors have completed “Safer Recruiting” training and undertakes all interviews for new staff.
+The Head of school, other senior staff and some directors have completed “Safer Recruiting” training and undertakes all interviews for new staff.

 All staff and Governors have DBS checks and have also completed ‘Disqualification by Association’ checks.

 All students and volunteers have induction which includes information about safeguarding and child protection.

 On entry to this school all visitors are asked to provide ID.
 You will be handed our safeguarding information sheet to read before you sign in.

 There are posters with photographs of the Safeguarding Team placed around school so if visitors have any safeguarding concerns, they are able to identify who to report their concerns to.